pymupdf/PyMuPDF-Utilities/README.md

 # PyMuPDF-Utilities
-This repository contains demos, examples and for using PyMuPDF - each in their respective folders.
+This repository contains demos, examples and for using PyMuPDF in the respective folders.

+> These scripts were written over an extended period of time - each for the then existing PyMuPDF version.
+I will not (reliably) go over each of them and ensure they still work.
+Occasionally a script may therefore no longer be compatible with the **current** version.
+If you find such inconsistencies, please **do not submit an issue**, but try to repair the script and submit a PR instead.
+Thank you.

-From the examples folder, here is a synopsis of interesting scripts.
+From the examples folder, here is a synopsis of some scripts that you may find interesting.

 * **morph-demo1.py, morph-demo2.py, morph-demo3.py** are scripts showing the effect of the ``morph`` parameter in text insertions.
 Each script creates a PDF page, fills a  text box and then morphs that box using its upper left corner as fixed point.
 Each morphing result is put on a new PDF page and the resulting pixmap is shown in an endless loop.
 Now require PyMuPDF v1.14.5 and can be run with Python v2.7.